*EXCLUSIVE EXCERPT FOR WINTER (SEASONS, BOOK ONE)*

 I was curious about what she’d want.
 Someone like her, I was thinking a book quote.
 Maybe some Shakespeare or something like it.
 Something poetic.
 Profound.
 Whimsical.

 “Yes.”
 Sky sounded determined, confident in her choice.

 If this is what she wanted, I’d give it to her.
 And then I’d get rid of her.
 I had to.

 There were a lot of details I needed to hammer out with her so I didn’t mess up and ruin her beautiful body for the rest of her life, but there was something I wanted to know first.

-What words made her come here when she didn’t seem the type?
+I needed to know what she wanted inked into her skin – what words made her come here when she didn’t seem the type.
 When I would bet almost anything that this is something she really didn’t want even though she seemed steadfast in her decision.

 “What words do you want?”